JGroups is a toolkit for reliable messaging. It can be used to create clusters whose

 - Reliable unicast and multicast message transmission.
 Lost messages

-- Failure detection: crashed members are excluded from the membership
+- Failure detection: crashed nodes are excluded from the membership

 What Does JGroups Buy Me ?

-JGroups allows developers to create reliable multipoint (multicast)
+JGroups allows developers to create reliable messaging (one-to-one or one-to-many)

 applications where reliability is a deployment issue, and does